This information is intended for use by health professionals

 Excipient(s) with known effect

-Each tablet contains 42.7 mg lactose (as lactose monohydrate).
+Each tablet contains 42.7 mg lactose (as monohydrate).

 For the full list of excipients, see section 6.1.

 White to off-white, round, biplane tablet with facet (diameter: approximately 5.00 mm).

 Tephine is used as a strong analgesic for the relief of severe pain, e.g. following surgery or injuries, myocardial infarction and in cancer.